gaborcsernyi/chunks-to-IOB/README.md

 General description
 -------------------

-This script was originally created to convert the BNC1000 copus by Nicholson and Baldwin [1] to IOB format with respect to noun compounds (and multiword named entities).
+This script was originally created to convert the BNC1000 corpus by Nicholson and Baldwin [1] to IOB format with respect to noun compounds (and multiword named entities).

 The input of the script is a text file in which a single sentence from the BNC1000 takes 3 lines: